 Will my employer put me off if I make a claim?

-Pursuant to specific provisions in the Workers' Compensation & Rehabilitation Act 2003, an employer cannot put an injured worker off because of his injury, whilst he is on workers' compensation benefits, for a period of 12 months.
+In accordance with provisions in the Workers' Compensation & Rehabilitation Act 2003, an employer cannot put an injured worker off because of his injury, whilst he is on workers' compensation benefits, for a period of 12 months.

 You can claim for the loss resulting from being laid off due to your accident injury